|Crystals with water molecules are inside nanocavities.|

 "Our team has succeeded in placing water molecules under conditions allowing us to obtain the first-ever reliable observations of the alignment of molecular dipoles of water.
 As for possible practical applications, their scope could be fairly wide.
 It should be noted that the researchers now have the opportunity to study this phenomenon under the influence of various external factors -- temperature, pressure, the ionic environment, etc., and thus advance our understanding of this phenomenon and its role in various systems, including living organisms," says Boris Gorshunov, the head of the Terahertz Spectroscopy Laboratory at MIPT.

 The electric fields, which are generated by nanoconfined water, could play a vital role in various phenomena studied in biology, chemistry, geology, and meteorology, or even in the formation of the planets of our Solar System.

 In fact, many computer calculations and simulations do predict the alignment of water molecular dipoles, provided that hydrogen bonds are somehow "diverted" to "target" the artificially introduced surfaces or cavities such as carbon nanotubes or two-dimensional metal substrates.
 However, no firm experimental evidence has been obtained so far for the dipole-dipole ordering of water molecules, although numerous attempts have been made by researchers worldwide.

-Materials provided by Moscow Institute of Physics and Technology.
+The above story is based on Materials provided by Moscow Institute of Physics and Technology.